MatthiasNickles/fol2asp/README.md

 the output (unchecked).

 ASP and FOL syntax cannot be mixed within the same formula or rule.

-Quantifier syntax `FORALL X,Y,Z:` and `EXIST X,Y,Z:` where the variables are bound to ranges somewhere else (e.g., using certain atoms, or `#domain` declarations for older gringo versions) is supported too.

 If switch `--mlnrules` is provided, formulas can also have the following syntax (in addition to FOL formulas using the syntax above and ASP rules). fol2asp